dotCMS/core/docs/examples/osgi/com.dotcms.fixasset/README.txt

 README
 ------

-This bundle plugin is an example of how to add dotcms content hooks via OSGi.
-Content hooks work like interceptors and can be called before content has been modified (pre-hooks) or after the content has been checked in (post-hooks).
+This bundle plugin is an example of how to add a dotcms fix tasks OSGi.
+FixTasks are run from the CMS Maintenance scree and can be used to fix corrupt data or other issues where the dotCMS store gets wonky.

 Example use cases:

-* To apply extra or richer validation on a content object before checkin.
+* To prep legacy data in anticipation of an upgrade
-* To modify or auto-assign values to specific fields on a content object on checkin
+* To remove orphaned files on the file system
-* To perform an action once a content object has been checked in, i.e. synchronize content that has been checked in with a 3rd party system
+* to clean up permission references

-To see all the methods that can be overridden, see the interfaces:
+* to add missing version_info records

 How to build this example